 Image Source: SocialOomph

 Warning: Recurring queues of tweets only make sense if you have a huge amount of content pieces – otherwise your Twitter followers can easily be annoyed by your repetitive tweets.
 If you do not have that much evergreen content, you can easily combine a recurring queue on SocialOomph with freshly scheduled tweets on Buffer.

 To actively grow your twitter account (fast) you need to find the right accounts to connect to.
 Following followers of your competitors is a great way to grow a targeted audience.
 But to make the follow-unfollow algorithm work for you, you need the right accounts to follow.
 Without a good Twitter follower tool that is extremely hard.

 We have tried a couple of tools for managing your Twitter following.
 ManageFlitter is the best Twitter follower tool I have seen so far to find targeted accounts to connect to – and find accounts you no longer want to follow, like inactive accounts or spammy accounts.

 The ManageFlitter PowerMode is the most efficient method to find targeted accounts to follow.

 Extra Tip: There is more to the follow-unfollow-routine than blindly following thousands of Twitter accounts.
 There are rules you need to follow.
 And no, this is not considered spam if you do it right.
 And you would not be the first to start growing on Twitter with this method – a ton of social media influencers have successfully used this method before you.

 I already wrote about the importance of tweeting a lot and scheduling these tweets.
-To fill up your need for content on Twitter while you do not have an endless reservoir of own content, content curation is the answer.
+To satisfy your need for content on Twitter while you do not have an endless reservoir of own content, content curation is the answer.

 To find great content to share can be a lot more efficient and less time consuming if you use the right tool.
 Dlvr.it is one of these tools that you can easily use to automatically tweet content for you.